010JGL/hedera_stone_v1/README.md

 Librairies?
 Components?
-M UI, carbon by ibm, styling CSS 4 options
+M UI, carbon by ibm,

--Connect wallet button, does bladewallet comes with a button?
 -3d image loading time           PRELOAD IT
--Login feature, use bcrypt?
+-Login feature, use bcrypt? yes

--Quality of images from figma sucks
+- add one background image or cut it for the footer and have the rest back